Guide to Chargebacks

 The process for fraud related chargebacks is slightly different to the typical chargeback process.

-Step 2.
-You will receive a notification (via letter and/or email*) that your account has been debited.
+Step 1.
+We’ll notify you (via a letter and/or email*) that your account has been debited.

 Why do chargebacks occur?